keiya01/react-performance-testing/README.md

 You can pass `{ComponentName: unknown or unknown[]}` type for the type argument.
 If you passed to the type argument, then the editor will suggest the correct type dependent on the passed type.

+**Note**: If you are using `ts-jest`, you need to combine with `babel`.
+You can check the way to set up config in [here](https://github.com/keiya01/react-performance-testing/tree/master/example).
+This is because, `TypeScript` compiler can not compile named arrow function correctly.
+Please check detail here: https://github.com/microsoft/TypeScript/issues/6433.

 ## Tips

 ### Performance